Búðardalur

 Búðardalur (/is/) is a village situated on the Hvammsfjörður in the north-west of Iceland.

 The village also lies at the north-eastern end of the Snæfellsnes peninsula and is part of the municipality of Dalabyggð.
 Búðardalur had about 270 inhabitants in 2014 and is a service center for the area, including the regional tourist information centre.
 In the traditional system of counties of Iceland that existed until the late 1980s, it was part of Dalasýsla, a name that is still used for the region.

 Overview

-Búðardalur contains a supermarket and a petrol station, hair salons, a pub/restaurant, a coffee shop, a health-care centre, an off-licence, a garage and a craft shop; the information centre is in the same building as a cafe and a museum on the Vínland expeditions.
+Búðardalur contains a swimming pool and a supermarket, petrol stations, hair salons, a pub/restaurant, a coffee shop, a health-care centre, an off-licence, a garage and a craft shop; the information centre is in the same building as a cafe and a museum on the Vínland expeditions.
+In addition to small craft enterprises, a dairy plant is a major employer in the area.
+More recently, tourism has gained importance in Búðardalur, including new construction projects such as a public swimming pool and the private expansion of short-term accommodation in the area.

 The village has a long history, dating from the time of the first settlements in Iceland.
-The name means "Camp Valley", or more etymologically straightforward "Boothdale"; it is where settlers had temporary camps when coming to the area.
+The settlement is mentioned in the medieval Laxdæla saga, which is largely set in the surrounding Laxárdalur region.
+Historically, the area also developed as a local centre for the exchange of goods, a meaning reflected in the interpretation of the name as “Shop Valley”, derived from búðir (booths).
 In 1899, Búðardalur was officially granted the right of commerce.
 An old house from this time still exists.

 At a short distance from the village is Eiríksstaðir, the homestead of Erik the Red, who was the first European to discover Greenland and whose son Leif Erikson, born at Eiríksstaðir, was the first European to discover America ahead of Columbus.

+Population

+The area has been affected by rural flight, though population levels have stabilised in recent years.